FLOWN ITEMS

 Project Mercury 40th anniversary: This official NASA medal is the very limited edition Mercury 40th anniversary medal.
 Only 2500 of these medals were struck and it contains metal from the launch pad used in the Mercury missions.

 Apollo 11: This very rare large flat medallion features dies that were taken to the moon and back one the Apollo 11 flight July-1969.
+It is believed that only about 1000 of these medals were minted.

 Project Apollo - Mans Greatest Adventure coin set: This set of 20 Sterling Silver medals were released by Franklin Mint for NASA in 1972.
 Mintage was limited to just 4,967 sets and they were not offered for sale to the public.
 They contain metal flown onboard the Apollo 13 space craft on its voyage around the moon.